tymyrddin/blue-app/source/docs/coding/Local-file-inclusion.md

 * Use verified and secured whitelist files and ignore everything else.
 * Do not include files on a web server that can be compromised, use a database instead.
 * Make the server send download headers automatically instead of executing files in a specified directory.
+* Do not use dynamic file inclusion.
+Use static file inclusion.

 ## Related attack trees